rlarabel/BudgetDesktopApp/README.md

 - Tracking accounts should display the total amount that the user funded to that account
 ## Known Error
 - The goal tracker is not completely functional
+- In the Transaction Window, the transaction table is not being sorted by descending dates correctly